cohelm/brrr/README.md

 # Brrr: high performance workflow scheduling

-Brrr is a POC for ultra high performance workflow scheduling.
+Brrr is a POC for ultra scalable workflow scheduling.

 Differences between Brrr and other workflow schedulers: